-The ABS has estimated that the proportion of Indigenous births identified correctly was 96% in 2002-2006, a significant improvement over the level for previous years [324].
+The ABS has estimated that the proportion of Indigenous births identified correctly was 96% in 2002-2006, a significant improvement over the level for previous years [320].
 Completeness of identification varied across the country, with only Vic, Qld, WA, SA and the NT having levels above 90%.
+All jurisdictions are working towards improving the quality of Indigenous status in perinatal data collections [26].